Anosov triangle reflection groups in SL(3,R): Nested boxes

 We adopt the following convention: for any object $O$ defined using the generators $s_1,s_2,s_3$, its ``primed'' version $O'$ shall have the same definition, except that the generators are cyclically permuted, i.e. $s_2,s_3,s_1$ are used in place of $s_1,s_2,s_3$.
 For example, $w_0$ was defined as the attracting fixed point of $abc$, so $w_0'$ is the attracting fixed point of $bca$, and therefore equal to $w_3 = a w_0$.
 Cyclically permuting another time, $w_0''$ is the attracting fixed point of $cab$, hence equal to $w_2 = baw_0$.

-It is easy to find more coincidences like this; they are shown in \autoref{fig:conic_mappings}.
+It is easy to find more coincidences like this between the $w_i$, $w_i'$, and $w_i''$; \autoref{fig:conic_mappings} shows the complete list, which we will use throughout \autoref{sec:nested_boxes}.
 Analogous coincidences also hold for the $z_i$ and $\ell_i$, e.g. $z_0' = (s_2s_3s_1)_+ = s_1(s_1s_2s_3)_+ = z_3$.
 But this principle does not extend to the points $u_i$: for example, $u_0'$ is on the intersection of the line $\ell_0' = \ell_3$ with the conic $C'$, while $u_3$ is on the intersection of the same line with $C$.

 Every lemma we prove in this section also has a primed and a double--primed version: their statements are the same, just with every object $O$ replaced by $O'$ or $O''$ and $s_1,s_2,s_3,p_1,p_2,p_3$ replaced by $s_2,s_3,s_1,p_2,p_3,p_1$ or $s_3,s_1,s_2,p_3,p_1,p_2$, respectively.
 We only state and prove one version, but will make use of the others as needed.